pwang14/network_pictionary/README.md

 ### Drawing application

-The drawing program was developed with the java.awt API (includes javax.swing).
-The graphics are due to inheritance from JFrame.
+The drawing program was developed with the javax.swing API (JFrame) and the java.awt.event API.
 When a user clicks and drags the mouse (MouseListener), a new line object is added to an ArrayList connecting the initial and final positions of the mouse.
 The program contains additional features (different brush sizes and colours, undo with crtl-z, clear canvas button).